aremandanaveenkumar/mycity-hyderabad/README.md

 - The text for the Home page was taken from [Wikipedia Article](https://en.wikipedia.org/wiki/Hyderabad)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+- The tour guide icon used for favicon is taken from [freepik](https://www.freepik.com/icon/tour-guide_9675725)
+- The Fonts [Exo 2](https://fonts.google.com/specimen/Exo+2) & [Montserrat](https://fonts.google.com/specimen/Montserrat) were taken from [google fonts](https://fonts.google.com)
+- The website [Incredible India](https://www.incredibleindia.gov.in/en/telangana) was referred for reference as a tourist information site, from which most of the ideas were developed.
-- The photos used on the home and sign up page are from This Open Source site
+- The photo used on the home for landing page is taken from (https://wallpaperswide.com/charminar-wallpapers.html)
-- The images used for the gallery page were taken from this other open source site
+- The images used in the attractions pages were taken from (https://www.holidify.com/collections/historical-places-in-hyderabad) , (https://en.wikipedia.org/wiki/Hyderabad) and google